 Balance Print and Digital Resources

 Information is limitless in today’s world, making it challenging to navigate our countless resources.
-Librarians provide a balance of physical and digital texts based on the school-wide community needs.
+Librarians provide a balance of physical and digital texts based on the school-wide community needs making sure that it connects with classroom curriclum and learning.
 They teach students the value of quality resources and how to use them effectively.

 Create Flexible, Collaborative Spaces